elmahio/documentation/docs/logging-heartbeats-from-umbraco.md

 </settings>
 ```

-(localhost used as an example and should be replaced with a real URL)
+(localhost is used as an example and should be replaced with a real URL)

 Umbraco comes with an email publisher already configured.
 To publish health check results to your newly created heartbeat, extend the `HealthChecks.config` file: